open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 - Data points based on OTTL conditions
 - Spans based on OTTL conditions or span names and resource attributes, all with full regex support
 - Span Events based on OTTL conditions.

-For OTTL conditions configuration see [OTTL](#ottl).
-For all other options, continue reading.

 It takes a pipeline type, of which `logs` `metrics`, and `traces` are supported, followed by an action: